Global Recognition & Impact

 • Woman in a strapless dress posing in front of a decorative, ornate wooden panel with floral carvings and intricate designs.

-SukkhaCitta is the Indonesian label intent on changing the world | VOGUE
+SukkhaCitta is the Indonesian label intent on changing the world.

-Sukkha Citta has a mission — making fashion sustainable by using green cotton.
-Its founders hope to grow the business and start a trend that could revolutionize how the world looks at clothes.
+Indonesian startup focuses on green cotton to start a trend that could revolutionize how the world looks at clothes.

 • Yellow background with text "A positive fashion future is possible" and logos for UN Environment Programme and Fashion for Climate.

-Sustainable Fashion Playbook | UNDP & UN Climate Change
+UNDP & UN Climate Change

 • Woman adjusting garment on mannequin near wooden weaving loom

-The Founder of SukkhaCitta wants to break the poverty cycle | Channel News Asia
+The Founder of SukkhaCitta wants to break the poverty cycle.

 • A group of six women standing together, smiling, in front of rustic buildings with tile roofs.
 They are wearing traditional clothing and appear to be in an outdoor setting with some laundry hanging and a bicycle visible in the background.

-What about women? | United Nations Development Program
+United Nations Development Program

 • Person in a sleeveless navy dress with patterned dots sitting against a purple background, smiling.